lunaxlam/wanderlust/readme.md

 <img src="/static/images/sitenav/itinerary.png">

 ### View, Edit, and Delete Saved Activities
-Users are able to view, edit, and delete saved activities of a saved activity.
-Place-related metadata for an activity location are rendered in real-time by an API call to the Google Places API.
+Users are able to view, edit, and delete saved itinerary activities.
+Place-related metadata for each saved activity are rendered in real-time by an API call to the Google Places API.

 <img src="/static/images/sitenav/editactivity.png">

 ### Search New Activity Location
-Users are able to search for a new activity location by using the Google Maps JavaScript autocomplete search by name or address.
-Alternatively, users are able to search for a new activity location by Point of Interest, which makes a regular HTTP GET request to the Google Places Text Search API endpoint.
+Users are able to search for a new activity location by conducting an autocomplete location search by name or address.
+Alternatively, users are able to search for a new activity location by point of interest, which makes a regular HTTP GET request to the Google Places Text Search API endpoint.

 <img src="/static/images/sitenav/addactivity.png">